EPISODE #24 LET’S TALK ABOUT HAIR LOSS – recovering after fever, stress & healthy immune support

 High cortisol also contributes to hair follicle inflammation and hair loss.
 And, as an herbalist, adaptogens like Ashwagandha combine with stress management techniques are my go-to here.
 We know that thyroid imbalances can be a huge driver of hair loss, especially when T3 isn’t getting into the cell.
 And guess what?!
 Ashwagandha is known to lower Reverse T3!

 “The next thing to look at is the balance between estrogen, progesterone, and your androgens.
 What will happen a lot of the time in men or women is: during inflammation and infection, the estrogen pool may rise for various reasons, and progesterone may be suppressed.
 There may be good reason for estrogen to increase in the acute phase as we fight the infection, but what happens when it stays there long term is that you can have more brain inflammation, joint inflammation, etc… a lot of things get inflamed.”

-Again, from my herbalist perspective, since we cannot prescribe progesterone, I rely on my HPA axis adaptogens to give a top down normalizing effect on ovarian hormone production, and I turn to hormone modulators such as Chaste Tree Berry that are known to improve progesterone:estrogen ratios.
+I rely on my HPA axis adaptogens to give a top down normalizing effect on ovarian hormone production, and I turn to hormone modulators such as Chaste Tree Berry that are known to improve progesterone:estrogen ratios.
 However, I think that working with a functional doctor like Dr. Lyon who can pull out the big guns like micronized progesterone would be KEY if you are having severe symptoms and can’t get back to normal.
 She is a genius and has a whole different toolbox than I do, so I’ll link her below as well.

 ALL IN ALL: